oerdnj/dp2025/main.typ

 === SQISign

 The official implementation of the SQIsign algorithm has been updated for the Round 2 submission and is now based on the SQIsign-2D-West version of the algorithm.
 This implementation does solve some of the deficiencies of the previous version.
-The most serious problem that the previous version has was thread-safety.
-Still, the implementation mostly focuses on the NIST submission and doesn't make it easy for other projects to use and test the algorithm.
+The most serious problem that the previous version had was thread-safety.
+Still, even the current Round 2 implementation mostly focuses on the NIST submission and doesn't make it easy for other projects to use and test the algorithm.
 The implementation is riddled with overly complicated CMake build system that is very hard to modify.
 The build system produces only static libraries that are not suitable for linking into other projects as that would require linking multiple static libraries scattered across multiple directories.
-Therefore the implementation has been modified to produce shared libraries that can be dynamically linked into the BIND 9.
-The SQIsign authors provide two variants - the reference implementation and the broadwell-optimized implementation.
-The reference implementation has been used in this project as the broadwell-optimized implementation includes some hand-crafted assembly that is not PIC (Position Independent Code) compatible and can't be used when linking the code into shared library.
+For the purposes of this study, the implementation has been modified to produce shared libraries that can be dynamically linked into the BIND 9.
+The SQIsign authors provide two variants - the reference implementation and the Broadwell-optimized implementation.
+The reference implementation has been used in this project as the Broadwell-optimized implementation includes some hand-crafted assembly that is not Position-Independent-Code compatible and can't be used when linking the code into shared library.

 The implementation also currently doesn't produce public header files.
 There are three files in the `./include` directory: `mem.h`, `rng.h` and `sig.h`.
 The build system has been modified for the purposes of this work to install these files to `sqisign/{mem,rng,sig}.h`, but generally speaking the `rng.h` header exports two functions called `randombytes_init()` and `randombytes()` that are not really suitable to be used in the common name-space.
 Those functions should be moved under the `sqisign_` prefixed name-space.